qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 {% endhighlight %}

 Instead of using a constant value of `20000`, we can bind the `numberOfPoints` property to a control element.
-QuickVtk provides some user input objects in the `Utils` module.
+QuickVtk provides some user input components in the `Utils` module.
 We will import this module and use a `Slider` element to adjust the `numberOfPoints` property.

 >PointSource.qml
 {: .hl-caption}